Home / Fishing Knots , Loops / Non-Slip (Kreh) Loop Knot

 The non-slip loop knot or non-slip mono loop is also known by the names Kreh loop knot and Lefty Kreh’s loop knot since the fishing legend Lefty Kreh popularized it.
 As it doesn’t grip the lure or fly, it forms a flexible attachment giving it free, natural movement.
 It can be tied in monofilament, fluorocarbon as well as braided leaders.

-How Do You Tie a Non-Slip Loop Knot
+How to Tie a Non-Slip Loop Knot

 - The size of the loop needs to be adjusted while the turns around the standing part are still loose.
 Once it is tightened, the loop size cannot be altered.